Professor of Pharmacology

 - Gelb T, Pshenichkin S, Rodriguez O, Hathaway HA, Grajkowska E, DiRaddo JO, Wroblewska B, Yasuda R, Albanese C, Wolfe BB, Wroblewski JT.
 Metabotropic Glutamate Receptor 1 acts as a Dependence Receptor Creating a Requirement for Glutamate to Sustain the Viability and Growth of Human Melanomas.
-Oncogene, 2014, in press
+Oncogene, 2014, 28 July

 - Diraddo JO, Miller EJ, Hathaway HA, Grajkowska E, Wroblewska B, Wolfe BB, Liotta DC, Wroblewski JT.
 A Real-Time Method for Measuring cAMP Production Modulated by Gαi/o-Coupled Metabotropic Glutamate Receptors.
 J Pharmacol Exp Ther.
 2014 Jun;349(3):373-82

 - DiRaddo JO, Pshenichkin S, Gelb T, Wroblewski JT.
 Two newly identified exons in human GRM1 express a novel splice variant of metabotropic glutamate 1 receptor Gene 519:367-73, 2013